saumyaj/improved-DDSRPSO/README.md

 # improved-DDSRPSO

-An improved variant of Directionally Driven Self-Regulating Particle Swarm Optimizer algorithm
+This is a Matlab implementation of an improved variant of Directionally Driven Self-Regulating Particle Swarm Optimizer algorithm.